Installation

 Off

-Configure Name ID mapper
+Step 4: Configure Name ID Mapper

-- Go to Client scopes > Dedicated scopes > Mappers.
+- Go to Client scopes → Dedicated scopes → Mappers

-- Create an Email mapper:
+- Create or edit the Email mapper:

 - Mapper type:

-User Attribute Mapper For NameID - Name ID Format:
+User Attribute Mapper For NameID - Name:

 urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress - User Attribute: